 10 of the most spectacular places to visit in Norway

-With its mix of idyllic and awe-inspiring natural landscapes, from dramatic waterfalls and lush green meadows to snow-powdered mountains and peaceful fjords, Norway is a true bucket-list destination.
+With its mix of idyllic and awe-inspiring natural landscapes, from dramatic waterfalls and snow-powdered mountains to sparkling fjords, Norway is a true bucket-list destination.

 If you’re planning a Scandinavian getaway, you’re in for a treat.
-Here are 10 incredible places in Norway that’re guaranteed to take your breath away.
+Here are 10 incredible places in Norway that are guaranteed to take your breath away.

-Reward tip: For some of the destinations that require driving time you might want to hire a car via Norwegian Reward.
-You’ll earn CashPoints making your next flight with Norwegian cheaper.
+Reward tip: For some of the destinations that require driving you might want to hire a car via Norwegian Reward.
+You’ll earn CashPoints, making your next flight with Norwegian cheaper.

 1. Lofoten Islands

-The Lofoten Islands boast everything from sandy beaches and towering mountains to aquamarine fjords and colourful fishing villages, complete with red huts on stilts.
+The Lofoten Islands boast everything from white sand beaches and towering mountains to aquamarine fjords and colourful fishing villages, complete with red huts on stilts.

 A photographer’s dream, the best way to navigate the islands is by boat.
-Explore the islands, and see the unique Lofoten wildlife, such as the white-tailed sea eagle on this Lofoten: Trollfjord & Wildlife Cruise.
+You can explore the islands, and see the unique Lofoten wildlife, such as the white-tailed sea eagle on this Lofoten: Trollfjord & Wildlife Cruise.

 Tip: Fascinated by the Vikings?
 Check out the awesome Lofotr Viking Museum on the island of Vestvågøya.
 You can tuck into a hearty Viking feast and have a go at rowing a Viking ship, among other things.
 Find out more in our post listing the 10 best Viking sites to explore around the world.

-Fly to Harstad and drive for around 2 hours.
+Fly to Harstad and drive for 2 hours

 This remote archipelago between mainland Norway and the North Pole is an icy wonderland of frozen tundra and gleaming glaciers.
 It’s a unique place to visit as there are things you can do here you can’t do in many other places on Earth.